Learn how to catch stocked rainbow trout

 One way I have found to get maximum casting distance but stay with the lightest line possible is to use the lightest braid you can find to spool the reel.
 Then, tie several yards of “leader line” on the end.
 This will be a few yards of 4 lb test fluorocarbon which is as good as invisible in the water.
 So you get the casting distance and strength that braid provides, with all of the invisibility fluorocarbon allows near the bait which is all the trout actually sees.

 Also be sure to use a light rod with a moderate action if possible.
 This will allow for the greatest cast distance while also providing a light hookset which is necessary to hook up with the trout biting your line.
 Like a panfish, trout have small mouths that don’t need require fast hooksets to catch.
 Ultimately you want a lighter setup to not set hooks as hard and they also make for a better fight.
+Read here for my favorite trout pole.

 Small hook sizes are also key.
 Trout have extremely small mouths and large hooks will make it more likely a trout doesn’t fully commit to your bait and you pull a hook that never made it into the trout’s mouth.
 I use size 14 hooks but anything from 10 to 16 is recommended (remember that the higher the number, the smaller the hook).
 In my state, treble hooks are also allowed which creates two more points of contact and increases the likelihood of hooking up.
 Some states do not allow it, so check yours to make sure you’re legal.